awodell12/SimpliefiedLogo/doc/DESIGN_PLAN.md

 See diagram below:

 ![](https://i.imgur.com/qiKJc6A.jpg)
-* Color dropdown: Selects the path color of the turtle
+* Color dropdown: Selects the path color for the turtle
 * Language dropdown: Select language for view and SLogo commands
 * Background dropdown: Select the background color of the TurtleView.
 * Set Turtle Image Button: Change the image for the turtle sprite from an image file.